 A podcast for defiant global citizens covering immigration, identity, belonging and what home even means

-With host Isabelle Roughol, an independent journalist who's lived, worked and filled immigration forms on four continents
+With host Isabelle Roughol, an independent journalist who's lived, worked and filled out immigration forms on four continents

 How will climate change and demographics reshuffle human geography?
 What comes after the nation-state?
 What can globalists learn from nationalists?
 What is it like to live on an ostracised passport, undocumented or without a nationality at all?
 Why has immigration enforcement got so nasty?
 Borderline answers pressing, contemporary questions without yielding to the pressure of the breaking news cycle.